The official blog of the Lung Institute.

 Staying physically fit and eating a lung-healthy diet are also important to people with COPD.
 Being underweight or overweight can make living with COPD more difficult.
 Gentle exercises such as walking, yoga and Tai Chi are excellent forms of exercise.
 Eating lean proteins like baked chicken and steamed shrimp as well as eating vitamin-packed oranges, apples and almond milk can help you receive the nutrients you need without aggravating COPD symptoms.

 Many patients also turn to alternative COPD treatments, such as chiropractic care, acupuncture and herbal supplements to help them feel better.
-One type of alternative treatment is stem cell therapy, which works to promote healing from within the lungs.
-After stem cell treatment, many patients report being able to reduce or come off their oxygen therapy.
+One type of alternative treatment is cellular therapy, which works to promote healing from within the lungs.
+After cellular therapy, many patients report being able to reduce or come off their oxygen therapy.
 They are able regain their quality of life and live a more active lifestyle, breathing easier.

 Some patients may benefit from pulmonary rehabilitation, which is a program designed to help people with chronic lung diseases improve their overall quality of life.
 During the program, people will perform exercises and breathing techniques under medical supervision.
 They will also have access to nutritional counseling and emotional support.